viktorwinschel/mes/docs/src/examples/index.md

 For those new to MES, we recommend following this sequence:

-1. Start with the [Bill of Exchange](boe_cycles.md) example for a focused introduction
+1. Start with the [Economic System](economic_system.md) example for a complete introduction
-2. Move on to the [National Accounting](national_accounting.md) example for comprehensive economic modeling
+2. Move on to the [Bill of Exchange](boe_cycles.md) example for financial instrument modeling
+3. Finally, explore the [National Accounting](national_accounting.md) example for comprehensive economic modeling

 ## Contributing Examples